Sake and Salt Poached Flounder

 • Salt

-• Konbu
+• 4-inch piece of Konbu

 Atushi told me that this technique works exceptionally well with flounder because of the particular nature of that fish.
 With other fish, the salt may extract its juices and toughen it, actually.